OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-circular-progress-bar/README.md

 # 🐞 Creating a Pure CSS Circular Progress Bar

-This document details how to create a visually appealing circular progress bar using only CSS.
-No JavaScript is required!
-This technique leverages CSS gradients and transforms to achieve a smooth, animated effect.
+This document details how to create a circular progress bar using only CSS.
+No JavaScript is required.
+This technique leverages CSS gradients and transforms to achieve a visually appealing and responsive progress indicator.

 **Description of the Styling:**

-This circular progress bar uses a combination of techniques to create the visual effect.
-A `radial-gradient` creates the circular base, while a `linear-gradient` masked with a circle is used to represent the progress.
-CSS animations smoothly transition the progress.
-This method is efficient and avoids the performance overhead of JavaScript solutions.
+This method creates a circular progress bar by using a circular `border` as the base and then overlays a semi-circular gradient to represent the progress.
+The gradient's position is controlled via a `transform: rotate()` function, dynamically changing based on the percentage value.
+This allows for a smooth animation effect without relying on JavaScript.

 **Full Code:**